f3-stcharlescity/f3-maba/README.md

 2. In the browser console, find the HTTP request to Google Spreadsheets where the last segment in the URL is `/Points`.
 3. Download the response as `./bin/points.json`.
 4. Execute the `./bin/make-data.js` script to re-generate the `./server/data/regions.json` file.

+## Running maintenance scripts

+**NOTE: the production database password must be stored in a standard ~/.pgpass file for maintenance scripts to function.**

+- `bin/.env.prod`: environment variables for maintenance scripts (see: `bin/.env.prod.example`)
+- `bin/mababak`: perform a backup of the production database
+- `bin/mabatop10`: get quick "top 10" stats from the production database (see: `bin/mabatop10.sql`)

 ## Additional Vue.js customize configuration